lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 virtual member function will be dispatched to ``Derived::poly()`` instead.
 This mechanism allows to always call functions within the scope of the class type that was used to create the class instance, even if they are assigned to a pointer using the type of a base class.
-Thanks to dynamic dispatch, LAMMPS can even use styles that are loaded at runtime from a shared object file with the :doc:`plugin command <plugin>`.
+This is the desired behavior, and thanks to dynamic dispatch, LAMMPS can even use styles that are loaded at runtime from a shared object file with the :doc:`plugin command <plugin>`.

 A special case of virtual functions are so-called pure functions.
 These are virtual functions that are initialized to 0 in the class declaration